Staying On Top of Your Pet’s Eye Health

 Many pet owners look at wintertime as a welcome break from bugs.
-And with that, their pets get a break from flea and tick medications and their wallets get a little breather from the hefty costs of those drugs.
+And with that, their pets get a break from flea and tick medications, while their wallets get a little breather from the hefty costs of those drugs.

 But is it a break pets and pet owners can afford to take?